bcrowell/bcrowell.github.io/reading_relativity/index.md

 ## With easy math

-* General relativity from A to B], ch.
+* General relativity from A to B, ch.
 5-8 (Geroch) - [Borrow online from the Internet Archive.](https://archive.org/details/generalrelativit00gero) A gen ed textbook.
 Out of date and out of touch with experiment, but still worth reading.
 (8 hrs, not free)
 * [Relativity for poets, ch.
 7-14](https://archive.org/details/poets_202201/page/10/mode/2up) (Crowell) - These are my lecture notes that were really meant to supplement the other books used in a gen ed course on relativity.
 The treatment of general relativity is a little thin to stand on its own.
 (4 hrs)

 ## With calculus, designed for an upper-division class for physics majors